SwissClinicalTrialOrganisation/secuTrialR/paper/paper.md

 highlighted by the currently ongoing coronavirus pandemic [@callaway_etal_2020] in which issues have been reported regarding the timely transfer of information for up-to-date infection counts ultimately leading to delayed conclusions and actions [@risklayer_news].
 While this is a stark example it still serves to show how severe the influence of technical friction between digital systems can be.

-To this end we developed the R statistics software package secuTrialR, which enables seamless interaction with data collected in the commercially available CDMS secuTrial.
+To this end we have developed the R statistics software package secuTrialR, which enables seamless interaction with data collected in the commercially available CDMS secuTrial.
-Next to loading the data it performs data transformation for dates, date times and categorical data to reduce the data preparation overhead.
+Next to reading the data it performs data transformation for dates, date times and categorical data to reduce the data preparation overhead.
 Furthermore, secuTrialR includes standard functionalities to show descriptive statistics for secuTrial data exports such as study recruitment or completeness of entered data per case report form.